GRESB/api-docs/source/includes/_protocol.md

  * `POST` - Create a new resource or trigger a process with side-effects such as importing asset level data.
 If a new resource is created a `201 Created` status code will be returned along with the new resource.
-If a more complex action is successfully trigged a `200 OK` status will be returned along with action specific details.
-If an error occurs doing a `POST` request the action may or may not have been completed and so retrying it may trigger additional side effects or attempt to create additional resources.
+If a more complex action is successfully triggered a `200 OK` status will be returned along with action specific details.
+If an error occurs during a `POST` request the action may or may not have been completed and so retrying it may trigger additional side effects or attempt to create additional resources.
  * `DELETE` - Delete an existing resource.
 If successful `200 OK` status code